kontext-tech/kontext-copilot/README.md

-# Kontext AI
+# Kontext Copilot

-Kontext AI is an AI empowered tool for data analytics that runs on your local computer.
+Kontext Copilot is an AI empowered tool for data analytics that runs on your local computer.

 ## Development